Bonnie and Clyde: Funeral and burial

-By the summer of 1934, new federal statutes made bank robbery and kidnapping federal offenses.
-The growing coordination of local authorities by the FBI, plus two-way radios in police cars, combined to make it more difficult to carry out series of robberies and murders than it had been just months before.
-Two months after Bonnie and Clyde were killed in Gibsland, Dillinger was killed on the street in Chicago.
-Three months after that, Pretty Boy Floyd was killed in Ohio.
-One month after that, Baby Face Nelson was killed in Illinois.
+By summer 1934, new federal statutes made bank robbery and kidnapping federal offenses; this, coupled with the growing coordination of local authorities by the FBI and the introduction of two-way radios in police cars, made it much more difficult to rob and murder than it had been just weeks before.
+Law enforcement killed Dillinger two months after killing Barrow and Parker, Floyd three months after killing Dillinger and Baby Face Nelson one month after killing Floyd.

-As of 2018, Parker's niece and last known surviving relative has campaigned to have her aunt buried next to Barrow.
+In 2018, Parker's niece and last known surviving relative campaigned to have Parker buried next to Barrow.